andrewjdawson2016/Simple-DB/README.md

    cb5be61..9bbce8d  master -> master
 ```

-We pushed a blank file to the remote, which isn't very interesting.
+We pushed a blank file to our origin remote, which isn't very interesting.
 Let's clean up after ourselves:

 ```sh
 $ # Tell git we want to remove this file from our repository